KalemJH/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable, creates a global variable.
 8-true_knowledge writes a sum between environment variables and a given value 9-divide_and_rule divides the amount of variables.
+10-love_exponent_breath displays the result of breath being multiplied to the power of love.